whaleymar/whalengine/src/ECS/Lib/README.md

 1. Components need a default constructor and be copyable (you can still use other constructors for initialization)
 2. Components need a unique type (after name mangling -> aliases aren't unique)
 3. Systems need a default constructor
+4. Cannot store pointers to components.
+Components are densely packed in arrays, so a deleted entity may make the pointer invalid

 ## TODO